Updated July 2020

 ACADEMIC APPOINTMENTS

-8/2013 – present Adjunct Professor, Department of Psychology and Alexander Blewett III Law School, University of Montana Missoula, Montana 8/ 2010 – 6/2013 Assistant Professor, Department of Psychology, Curry College Milton, Massachusetts 8/2002 – 6/2008 Instructor and Teaching Assistant, Deptartment of Psychology, University of Arizona Tucson, Arizona CLINICAL EXPERIENCE 1/2019 – present.
-Evaluator, Clarus IME Missoula, Montana 12/2014 – present Contract Psychologist, Montana State Hospital/Forensic Mental Health Facility Warm Springs and Galen, Montana 8/2013 – present Independent Practice, Clinical and Forensic Psychologist Missoula, Montana 7/2011 – 7/2013 Per Diem Court Clinic Psychologist, Forensic Health Services, Inc. Southeastern Massachusetts Court System 9/2009 – 8/2010 Post-Doctoral Fellowship in Forensic Psychology, University of Massachusetts Medical School, with rotations at Bridgewater State Hospital, Worcester State Hospital, and Springfield District Court 9/2008 – 8/2009 Pre-Doctoral Intern, Federal Bureau of Prisons: Metropolitan Detention Center Los Angeles, California 8/2005 – 3/2006 Clinical Psychology Extern, Pima County Juvenile Court Center Tucson, Arizona 8/2004 – 6/2005 Clinical Psychology Extern, Arizona State Prison Complex Tucson, Arizona |
+8/2020 – present Faculty Supervisor, Rural Justice Initiative, Alexander Blewett III School of Law, Univ. of Montana Missoula, Montana 8/2013 – present Adjunct Professor, Dept. of Psychology and Alexander Blewett III School of Law, Univ. of Montana Missoula, Montana 8/ 2010 – 6/2013 Assistant Professor, Department of Psychology, Curry College Milton, Massachusetts 8/2002 – 6/2008 Instructor and Teaching Assistant, Deptartment of Psychology, University of Arizona Tucson, Arizona CLINICAL EXPERIENCE 1/2019 – present Evaluator, Clarus IME Missoula, Montana 12/2014 – present Contract Psychologist, Montana State Hospital/Forensic Mental Health Facility Warm Springs and Galen, Montana 8/2013 – present Independent Practice, Clinical and Forensic Psychologist Missoula, Montana 7/2011 – 7/2013 Per Diem Court Clinic Psychologist, Forensic Health Services, Inc. Southeastern Massachusetts Court System 9/2009 – 8/2010 Post-Doctoral Fellowship in Forensic Psychology, University of Massachusetts Medical School, with rotations at Bridgewater State Hospital, Worcester State Hospital, and Springfield District Court 9/2008 – 8/2009 Pre-Doctoral Intern, Federal Bureau of Prisons: Metropolitan Detention Center Los Angeles, California 8/2005 – 3/2006 Clinical Psychology Extern, Pima County Juvenile Court Center Tucson, Arizona 8/2004 – 6/2005 Clinical Psychology Extern, Arizona State Prison Complex Tucson, Arizona |

 PUBLICATIONS